-The project idea must be adopted by a formal public agency - that may refine the initial idea and develop details for the project.
+The project idea must be adopted by a formal sponsor - usually a public agency - that may refine the initial idea and develop details for the project.
 To move forward, the project must be approved by local authorities such as a city council, county board of supervisors or transit agency.

-To be eligible for certain regional, state and federal funds, projects must be cleared through the county congestion management agency (CMA) and become part of the Regional Transportation Plan.
+To be eligible for certain regional, state and federal funds, projects must be cleared through the County Transportation Agency (CTA) and become part of the Regional Transportation Plan.